September 7 & 9, 2018

 Pamela Marsh is a former U.S. Attorney for the Northern District of Florida, and was the first woman to serve in that position.
 In addition to her time as lead federal prosecutor in Tallahassee, Pamela also spent seven years, from 1999 until 2006, as an Assistant U.S. Attorney for the Middle District of Florida in Tampa.
 In these roles, she prosecuted cases involving bank fraud, health care fraud, public corruption, national security, drug trafficking organizations, international and domestic terrorism, and human trafficking.
 Ms. Marsh helps clients respond to state and federal investigations and the threat of criminal charges.
 In addition, she assists with developing compliance plans and policies to help clients properly deal with complex challenges.
 Her practice focuses on representing companies, health care entities, and financial institutions, as well as their officers and directors in criminal, civil, and administrative investigations.
 She has experience in crisis management, internal investigations, and enforcement matters across a variety of industries, including financial services, telecommunications, healthcare, and government contracting.

 Felicia Leborgne Nowels is Board Certified by the Florida Bar in International Law and is a Partner at Akerman, LLP, where she practices international trade law and federal regulatory administrative law.
 Felicia grew up in Miami and danced under the tutelage of Thomas Armour, Robert Pike and Ruth Weisen.
 Felicia also danced with the Miami Ballet.
 Felicia graduated from Davidson College with a B.A. in French and a concentration in International Relations.
 She moved to Tallahassee in 2000, and graduated from Florida State University Law School.
-She and her husband, Matthew Nowels, have three children, one of which is a student at the Tallahassee Ballet.
+She and her husband Matthew Nowels have three children, one of whom is a student at The Tallahassee Ballet.
 Having danced most of her life and interned as a student at the Louvre in Paris, Felicia is passionate about ballet, the arts and her local community.

-As a major account manager for CenturyLink, the nation’s third largest telecommunications company, Nancy works with large businesses and organizations to solve complex communications issues.
+As a major account manager for CenturyLink, Nancy works with large businesses and organizations to solve complex communications issues.
 She has twice won the Circle of Excellence award for clearly demonstrating her commitment to improving customers’ businesses through CenturyLink’s advanced technologies and solutions.
-Her community involvement efforts are extensive as well having served as president of the Tallahassee Kiwanis Club and lieutenant governor for the Kiwanis Clubs of Division 3, a director for the Capital Area Chapter of the American Red Cross and chair of the CenturyLink Community Relations Team.
+Her community involvement efforts are extensive as well, having served as president of the Tallahassee Kiwanis Club and lieutenant governor for the Kiwanis Clubs of Division 3, director for the Capital Area Chapter of the American Red Cross and chair of the CenturyLink Community Relations Team.
 She is a current advisor for Circle K International at Florida State University and the Builders Club at Montford Middle School.
 Nancy is an alumna of Florida State University where she was a member of the Marching Chiefs.
 She and her husband Tim have four children and live in Tallahassee.

-Len Taliaferro is a past president of the Tallahassee Ballet and has served on its board for 18 years including 16 consecutive years until 2007 and two one-year terms after that.
-He has served on the ballet’s executive committee for eight years including one year as president-elect and multiple terms as secretary and as treasurer.
-Taliaferro is a retired telephone public relations executive, serving as Florida Public Relations Manager for Centel Corporation and Public Affairs Manager for successor companies Sprint and Embarq.
+Len Taliaferro is a past board president of The Tallahassee Ballet and has served on its board for 19 years including 16 consecutive years until 2007 and two one-year terms after that.
+He has served on the ballet’s executive committee for eight years including one year as president-elect and multiple terms as secretary and treasurer.
+Len is a retired telephone public relations executive, serving as Florida Public Relations Manager for Centel Corporation and Public Affairs Manager for successor companies Sprint and Embarq.
 In the latter position, he served for 15 years as a legislative lobbyist.
 He is a past president of the Wakulla County Chamber of Commerce, the Region 5 Workforce Board and a two-time past president of the Greater Tallahassee Advertising Federation.
 He is a recipient of the American Advertising Federation’s prestigious Silver Medal Award which recognizes an individual’s contributions to his company, his community and to the field of advertising.
-A number of publications, photographs and advertisements produced by Taliaferro or under his direction have been winners of local and regional Addy Awards.
-Taliaferro holds a Bachelor’s degree in Journalism from the University of Arkansas and has served as a weekly newspaper editor and a reporter/editor/photographer for the Associated Press.
-Prior to joining telephone industry in 1970 as Public Information Supervisor for Allied Telephone Company headquartered in Little Rock, he also served as a public information officer for the Arkansas State Rehabilitation Service and as Public Relations Manager for Saint Vincent Infirmary, a 1,000-bed hospital in Little Rock.
+A number of publications, photographs and advertisements produced by Len or under his direction have been winners of local and regional Addy Awards.
+He holds a bachelor’s degree in Journalism from the University of Arkansas and has served as a weekly newspaper editor and a reporter/editor/photographer for the Associated Press.
+Prior to joining telephone industry in 1970 as Public Information Supervisor for Allied Telephone Company headquartered in Little Rock, he served as a public information officer for the Arkansas State Rehabilitation Service and as Public Relations Manager for Saint Vincent Infirmary, a 1,000-bed hospital in Little Rock.

 Stacy Weaver is a relative newcomer to Tallahassee, having grown up in Orlando where she was active in the dance community as a performer, teacher, and choreographer.
 She was in a variety of shows as a singer and dancer at the WDW theme parks, was a member of the RPM modern dance company, and was the coach of the Lake Marionettes dance team.
 Stacy graduated from The University of Central Florida with a degree in English.
 She was a member of Kappa Delta sorority, was Miss Sigma Phi Epsilon, and runner up in the Miss UCF pageant.
 Stacy was also a local radio personality with Clear Channel communications.
 She holds a master’s degree from Florida State University in Instructional Design and Educational Technology.
 Her skills include website design, elearning, and voiceover work.
-Stacy currently works at FSU and as a freelance UX/Instructional Designer.
-She is married to her husband Ryan and they have three boys, Jake, Thomas, and Sam.
+Stacy currently works at RAA as a dance instructor.
+She and her husband Ryan and have three boys: Jake, Thomas, and Sam.
 Thomas and Sam were excited to participate in The Nutcracker last year!
-Stacy is eager to get involved in the Tallahassee community and is proud to serve on the board of the Tallahassee Ballet.
+Stacy is eager to get involved in the Tallahassee community and is proud to serve on the board of The Tallahassee Ballet.